SYK-08/nuttx/README.md

 There are many popular Windows native toolchains that may be used with NuttX.
 Examples include CodeSourcery (for Windows), devkitARM, and several vendor- provided toolchains.
-There are several limitations with using a and Windows based toolchain in a Cygwin environment.
+There are several limitations to using a Windows-based toolchain in a Cygwin environment.
 The three biggest are:

   1. The Windows toolchain cannot follow Cygwin paths.
 Path conversions are performed automatically in the Cygwin makefiles using the 'cygpath' utility